davaya/openc2-jadn/jadn-v2.0.md

 JADN can be described as a UML profile for data items, formally defining the content of data used in software-based systems but not operations on that data.
-UML's organizing principle is classification, and among its classifiers are datatype and class:
+UML's organizing principle is classification, and among its classifiers are class and datatype:
 * **Class**: Instances of a class are objects that model operations and behavior, including the behavior of any variables within a process.
-This is inherent in the fact that a variable's value can be changed, and does not imply use of an object-oriented programming language.
+This does not imply use of an object-oriented programming language; object refers to any variable in any language.
 * **Datatype**: Datatype differs from class in that instances of a datatype are identified only by their value.
 All instances of a datatype with the same value are considered to be equal instances.
-Datatype instances are immutable because by definition a different value is a different instance.
+A datatype instance is a constant because by definition a different value is a different instance.
 A value may be classified as an instance of multiple datatypes, but value comparison is meaningful only among instances of the same type.

-**XML Schema Definition Language** [[XSD](#xsd)] defines datatype as:
+A class is a programming language's mechanism for implementing variables, while a type defines the set of values an object of that type may have, as defined in **XML Schema Definition Language** [[XSD](#xsd)]:

 > A datatype has three properties:
 >  * A **value space**, which is a set of values.